 iOS 11 is here and with it the final stroke to end the lives of any 32-bit apps!
 It’s not a new story but one Apple’s built slowly over the last few years.
-Let’s remember that with iOS 10.3, Apple is rolling out an entirely new file system called APFS or Apple File System.
-This new file system replaces the thirty-year-old HFS+ system that Apple used in its iOS environment since the beginning.
-Along with this change, Apple is also evaluating how to revamp some of the existing apps in its App Store.
+Let’s remember that with iOS 10.3, Apple rolled out an entirely new file system called APFS or Apple File System.
+This new file system replaced that thirty-year-old HFS+ system Apple used in its iOS environment since the beginning.
+Along with this change, Apple decided to revamp some of the existing apps in its App Store.
 Over the past few years, Apple has been encouraging third-party developers to update their apps to 64bit, mainly apps that developers have not updated in years.
 And it officially started with iOS 10.3 and APFS with Apple moving into an entirely 64-bit ecosystem.
 That’s why checking App Compatibility in iOS 10.3 is so important before you update to iOS 11.

 - Apple File System (APFS)

-- Manage Your Apple ID & iCloud Using iOS 10.3 Apple ID Profile
+- Manage Your Apple ID & iCloud Using your Apple ID Profile

 Goodbye, 32-bit Apps & iDevices

 This App Compatibility Update is just the beginning.
-The latest developer beta of iOS 10 (10.3.2) does not include currently support 32-bit devices, including iPhone 5, 5C, and 4th generation iPads.
-This change gives credence to the rumors that in iOS 11, Apple’s newest iOS will only support 64-bit apps and 64-bit hardware.
-If Apple does indeed remove support for existing 32-bit apps (rendering these obsolete), that change could impact over 187,000 apps that are currently available on the App Store and work on both 32-bit and 64-bit iDevices.
+The last version of iOS 10 (10.3.3) does not include currently support 32-bit devices, including iPhone 5, 5C, and 4th generation iPads.
+And iOS 11, Apple’s newest iOS, only supports 64-bit apps and 64-bit hardware.
+With Apple removing support for these existing 32-bit apps (rendering these obsolete), it impacts over 187,000 apps that are currently available on the App Store and work on both 32-bit and 64-bit iDevices.

-Starting with iOS 10.3, Apple looks at all the apps that you have on your iPhone or iPad and suggests you update, replace, or remove those apps that do not meet the 64-bit future requirement.
+Starting with iOS 10.3, your iOS looks at all the apps that you have on your iPhone or iPad and suggests you update, replace, or remove those apps that do not meet the 64-bit future requirement.
 When opening, you also see a warning “This app will not work with future versions of iOS.
 The developer of this app needs to update it to improve its compatibility” for some of the old 32-bit apps.
 If you update to iOS 11, say so long, farewell, auf wiedersehen, goodbye to those apps!
 No 32-bit apps will make the journey between iOS 10.3.3 (or whatever the previous iOS your iDevice runs) and iOS 11.
 It’s a new day and 64-bit is the name of the game!